cyclic-software/docs/docs/index.md

 ### DIY

-You can always link your own repository from github.
+You can always link your own repository from GitHub.

 - Sign up: [https://app.cyclic.sh/api/login](https://app.cyclic.sh/api/login)
-- Using github as your login
+- Using GitHub as your login
 - Choose "Link my own", and type in your repo name
 - Click deploy
-- Approve "Cyclic - Preview" app in github
+- Approve "Cyclic - Preview" app in GitHub
 - Watch the terminal for your deployment logs